- 1 Meaning of Accounts from Incomplete Records

 3. Ascertainment of Bills Receivable and Bills payable

-Quite often, while all details concerning bills receivable and bills payable are available but the figures of the bills received and bills accepted during the year aren’t given.
+Quite often, while all details concerning bills receivable and bills payable are available but the figures for the bills received and bills accepted during the year aren’t given.
 In such a situation, total bills receivable account and total bills payable account are often prepared and therefore the missing figures are ascertained because of the balancing figures.

 4. Ascertainment of Missing Information through Summary of Cash